LeanerCloud/AutoSpotting/README.md

 When installed from the AWS [marketplace](https://aws.amazon.com/marketplace/pp/prodview-6uj4pruhgmun6), all the required infrastructure and configuration will be created automatically, so you can get started as fast as possible.
-Otherwise you'll need to build it yourself as per the instructions available [here](CUSTOM_BUILDS.md).
+Otherwise, you'll need to build it yourself as per the instructions available [here](CUSTOM_BUILDS.md).

-For more detailed information on how to get started you can also read this [document](START.md)
+For more detailed information on how to get started, you can also read this [document](START.md)

 ## Support ##